Alignak-monitoring/alignak/doc/source/13_monitoring/monitoring-a-linux-via-snmp.rst

 First connect as root under srv-lin-1 with SSH (or putty/SecureCRT under windows).

-.. note::  Todo: check if shinken.sh can do this, or with a deploy command?
+.. note::  Todo: check if alignak.sh can do this, or with a deploy command?

 RedHat like: